 The Slovene coastline has a lot of hot party spots for all tastes especially in the summer.
 More about recent Events can be found on the portal Obala.net: http://obala.net/dogodki/

 MIFF offers also dedicated parties for its participants.
-The main dance MIFF party is usually on Saturday late night on the beach bar under the sleeping facilities.
+The main dance MIFF party is usually on Saturday late night close to the sleeping facilities.

 And what about the typical Food?

 Slovenia is a hospitable country which surprises its visitors with the abundance of traditional Slovenian food as well as culinary masterpieces which originated outside the country but have received a Slovenian touch.
 To complement our dishes there have always been excellent wines of three Slovenian wine growing regions.
 A special delight are the wines – from quality to top quality specialty wines, predicate wines and sparkling wines.
 On the coast you should try Refosk, Teran, Rumeni Muškat, Malvazija in Rebula.
 The speciality of the Posavje Region is Cviček, a Slovene wine with a light taste and low alcohol.
 Vine growing hills of the Podravje Region in the east boast excellent speciality wines such as Renski Rizling, Traminec, Sauvignon, Chardonnay, Ranina and many other top quality wines.
 Numerous wine cellars in Slovenia offer wine tasting and the inns and restaurants you can consult experienced sommeliers.